xjuneau1/we-love-movies-capstone/README.md

 npm run start:dev
 ```

-<p>This is will run the server continuosly on port 5000.
+<p>This is will run the server continuously on port 5000.
 If you would like to view the API you can open you browser and naviagate to</p>

 ```javascript
 localhost:5000